 While all those arguments stand true; I think if we want to choose an oil that is closer to what nature intended, I feel that is justified.
 If we want to encourage a cold press oil manufacturer that helps us reach our goals of healthier living, I feel that is also justified.
 And, hopefully, over time, increase in demand for clean products will ensure that everyone will have access to inexpensive, pure, unrefined oils that are filled with great flavors, smells and nutrition.

-Even in the refined oils, refined MUFA rich oils (like our traditionally used oils) like refined sesame or refined peanut oil seems to be better options than going for refined PUFA rich oils like cottonseed, sunflower, safflower, etc.
+Even in the refined oils, refined MUFA rich oils (like our traditionally used oils) like refined sesame or refined peanut oil seems to be a better option than going for refined PUFA rich oils like cottonseed, sunflower, safflower, etc.

 - Use unrefined versions of sesame, coconut or peanut oils purchased from a trusted retailer (no contamination, no adulterations) for your tadkas, greasing your idli plates, using it for mixing with idli podi and many other such uses for everyday cooking.